Teeko19/sefem/src/_events/2024/dolcetto-o-scherzetto-3°-ediizione.md

 ---
 layout: event
-title: Dolcetto o Scherzetto 3° Ediizione
+title: Dolcetto o Scherzetto 3° Edizione
 starts_at: 2024-10-31T18:00:00
 ends_at: ""
 all_day: false